The holiday season is here, and you're beginning to think about all of the shopping you need to do!

 Your credit score may also drop if you use the store card to make large purchases.
 And this can happen quickly because store credit limits tend to be low.

 One outfit or a single electronic device can put your spending past 30% of your credit limit – a suggested utilization amount to minimize the impact on your credit score.

 It's important to understand how your credit score can impact other areas of your life too.

 Potential landlords, banks, mortgage companies, and auto dealers all care about your credit score and report.
 You may be denied the apartment you want to rent or end up paying a higher interest rate on loans.

 All of the savings you received on the first purchase on the store credit card won't matter if you have to pay more each month for your home or car.

 Carefully consider impacts on your credit score and who may check it soon, before you open store credit cards or lines of credit at retailers.

 2. High-Interest Rates

-In 2016, Creditcards.com reported the average APR for retailer credit cards was close to 24%.
-This was about 9% higher than the national average rate of just over 15% for all credit cards.
+In a 2020 survey, Creditcards.com found the average APR for retailer credit cards was over 24%, which is 5% higher than the national average rate for all credit cards.

 The same report also highlighted that the rewards offered by many retailers weren't strong (especially after the initial offers) and that the cards may have more security issues.